 On August 18th a gray-brown stray dog was brought to the Missouri City Animal Shelter by animal control.
 On August 22nd, that dog came off of stray hold and needed a name to help him get adopted.
 Valerie, the volunteer manager, had just gotten back from watching the total solar eclipse in Wichita, Kansas, so she named him Wichita.
-On Friday, August 26th, Hurricane Harvey hit, and shortly after, it began raining and flooding in Houston (Missouri City is a southern suburb of Houston and was particularly hard hit with the flooding, but luckily the Missouri City Animal Shelter did not flood).
-The Missouri City Animal Shelter, along with most shelters in the Houston area, needed to clear out its adoptable dogs to make space for owned dogs, whose owners needed to evacuate but couldn’t take their animals with them.
-Austin Pets Alive!
+On Friday, August 26th, Hurricane Harvey hit, and shortly after, it began raining and flooding in Houston (Missouri City is a southern suburb of Houston and was particularly hard hit with the flooding).
+The Missouri City Animal Shelter, along with most shelters in the Houston area, needed to clear out their dogs.
+Often in these cases shelter dogs are euthanized, but luckily Austin Pets Alive!
 (APA) stepped in and took hundreds of dogs and cats from Houston shelters (including Missouri City) to a temporary shelter (actually an old furniture store) on Burnet Road.
 Wichita was one of those dogs.
 He arrived at APA on September 1st.

 I met Wichita on Friday September 1st, the first day I went to the APA temp shelter.
 He seemed really sweet and was wearing a red paper collar that said “Wichita Missouri City” At first I thought that meant he had an owner and would be claimed soon.